torchbox/django-pattern-library/docs/reference/api.md

 Here is what you need to know:

 - Use `.yaml` or `.yml` as the file extension for pattern configuration files.
-If both are present, the `.yaml` file takes precendence.
+If both are present, the `.yaml` file takes precedence.
 - Use Mappings in place of Python Dictionaries.
 - Use Sequences in place of Python lists (or iterables like QuerySets).
 - The pattern library uses [PyYAML](https://pyyaml.org/wiki/PyYAMLDocumentation) in particular